 Pre-registration is in place for all pool activities and programs.
-Details and schedule with barcodes can be found at: townofws.ca/whatsnew
+Link to the details and schedule with barcodes can be found at: townofws.ca/whatsnew

 Residents are asked to call the Leisure Center at (905) 642-7529 or email email@example.com for details.

-The following Town facilities remain closed to the public until further notice under the direction of the Province: Town Hall, WS Leisure Centre (with exception to the indoor pool), WS Public Library, all arenas, all community centres, 19 on the Park, WS Museum, both Fire Halls, SoccerCity and 6240 Main Street (55+ Club).
-For more information about the closures, see the public notice here.
+The following Town facilities remain closed to the public until further notice under the direction of the Province: Town Hall, all community centres, 19 on the Park, both Fire Halls, SoccerCity and 6240 Main Street (55+ Club).

 Museum & Community Centre